StratusGrid/terraform-aws-transfer-server-custom-idp/README.md

 }
 ```

-To create any user to connect to this AWS Transfer server, used [this other module](https://registry.terraform.io/modules/StratusGrid/transfer-server-custom-idp-user/aws/latest)
+To create any user to connect to this AWS Transfer server, use [this other module](https://registry.terraform.io/modules/StratusGrid/transfer-server-custom-idp-user/aws/latest)